P-Darabi/P-Darabi/README.md

 ### Diagnosis Of Pneumonia By CNN Classifier

 - Description: Chest X-ray Classification for Pneumonia Detection
-- Technologies: Convolutional neural network, TensorFlow
+- Technologies: Convolutional neural network, TensorFlow, Transfer Learning
 - GitHub Repository: [Diagnosis Of Pneumonia By CNN Classifier](https://github.com/P-Darabi/Diagnosis_Of_Pneumonia_By_CNN_Classifier)

 ### Prediction Of Ticket Cancellation by XGBoost Classifier (Using the Persian Dataset)